 Details

 Local Geary's C is found in the numerator of the Geary Ratio (GR).
 For the \(i^{th}\) observation, the local Geary statistic is $$C_i = \sum_j w_{i,j} * (x_i - x_j)^2$$ Hence, local Geary values will be largest for those observations that are most unlike their neighboring values.
-If a binary connectivity matrix is used (rather than row-standardized), then having many neighbors will also increase the value of the local Geary statistic.
+If a binary connectivity matrix is used (rather than row-standardized), then having many neighbors can also increase the value of the local Geary statistic.
 For most purposes, the row-standardized spatial weights matrix may be the more appropriate choice.

 Examples